VIS4ROB-lab/aerial-depth-completion/README.md

 ```

 #### Acknowledgment:
-The authors thanks @github/fangchangma and @github/abdo-eldesokey for sharing their code that is partially used here.
+The authors thanks [Fangchang Ma](https://github.com/fangchangma) and [Abdelrahman Eldesokey](https://github.com/abdo-eldesokey) for sharing their code that is partially used here.
 The authors also thanks the owner of the 3D models used to build the dataset.
 They are identified in each 3D model file.

 -----------------------------------------------------------------------

-###Prerequisites
+### Prerequisites

 #### Packages
 * PyTorch 1.0.1